Codebrahma/cbweb/posts/the-ultimate-guide-for-hiring-react-developers/2021-06-12-the-ultimate-guide-for-hiring-react-developers.md

 - hiring
 author: Anand Narayan
 ---
-# The Ultimate Guide for Hiring React Developers

 Most software applications have two major components, the backend and the frontend.
 Backend contains the business logic.
 Frontend contains the user interface.
 The user interface could be a mobile app or a browser app.